mr2chowd/activestate_project/readme.md

 ### Design Summary

-To simplify the design we assumed the developers are working on a simple static website where it has a prebuilt CI-CD pipeline which they uses to deploy their applications.
-We are going to give them an ephemeral environment environment where all that they need to do is create a pull request to the repo and the environment will be created for them in less than 10 minutes.
+To simplify the design we assumed the developers are working on a simple static website where it has prebuilt CI-CD pipeline which they uses to deploy their applications.
+We are going to give them an ephemeral environment where all that they need to do is create a pull request to the repo and the environment will be created for them in less than 10 minutes.
 Once they are done with the environment, all that needs to be done is close the pull request which will delete all the services leaving no traces of ephemeral environment that ever existed.
 The following resources will be created to make the environment replicate the production environment :

     a) A new VPC will be created to host the new servers and databases
     b) Two private subnets will be created to host the database